cloud-gov/terraform-provision/terraform/stacks/bootstrap-westa-hub/README.md

 This stack is used before the bootstrap stack for new hubs to:

  - Create the terraform-provision iam user.
 This will generate aws access key and secret needed to create a cg-provision.yml (aka credentials) file
- - Hopefully: the s3 backend and any other dependencies we don't yet know about
+ - The s3 backend for all of the rest of the terraform runs in this hub

 ## Verify first attempt